 No More Farming Users for Profit

-Given that so many users (and perhaps politicians too) haven’t truly realised the value of personal data, there have been several companies who have very literally farmed their users and harvested their personal data, and gone on to profit from this directly.
-The reciprocal benefit to the users in a large number of these cases has been negligible to zero – they’ve just been tricked, manipulated, or otherwise encouraged into giving up something that is of value for little to no benefit to themselves.
+When GDPR exploded onto the scene, so many users (and perhaps politicians too) hadn’t truly realised the value of personal data, and there were several companies who very literally farmed their users, harvested their personal data, and went on to profit from this directly.
+The reciprocal benefit to the users in a large number of these cases was negligible to zero – they were just tricked, manipulated, or otherwise encouraged into giving up something that was of value for little to no benefit to themselves.

-In some cases, those companies are literally shutting their own doors at the end of the week.
-In other cases, loud sounds of restructuring and legal buttressing can be heard from behind closed doors.
+In some of those cases, the companies concerned literally shut their own doors.
+In other cases, loud sounds of restructuring and legal buttressing were heard from behind closed doors.

-A key practice that GDPR will now require is a clear disclosure of why we’re asking our users for their personal data, and exactly how we plan to use it.
-No more hoarding of data “just in case”, and no more vague wording that allows grey-hat product designers to ask for data for purpose, and then quietly use it for something else.
-A few things are likely to change:
+A key practice that GDPR requires is a clear disclosure of why we’re asking our users for their personal data, and exactly how we plan to use it.
+This put an end to hoarding of data “just in case”, and to vague wording that allowed grey-hat product designers to ask for data for a purpose, and then quietly use it for something else.
+This means:

-- We will have to get better at designing products that we believe use data to the definable benefit of our users.
+- We’ve had to get better at designing products that we believe use data to the definable benefit of our users.

-- We will get better at working out what data we actually need to solve a given user problem.
+- We’ve had to get better at working out what data we actually need to solve a given user problem.

-- We’re going to find effective and elegant ways to inform our users of what we’d like to use their valuable data for, giving them a clearer insight into how their personal details will be used.
+- We have to find effective and elegant ways to inform our users of what we’d like to use their valuable data for, giving them a clearer insight into how their personal details will be used.

-Users’ product options are increasing, social media is extending everyone’s reach, and the new data protection laws have real teeth, so we’re all going to have to be comfortable standing up in front of all of our users (and, if it all goes wrong, the ICO), and saying: “We want to use your data for this purpose, and we believe it will benefit you at least as much as it will benefit us.”
+The result?
+The new data protection laws have real teeth, which means we have to be comfortable standing up in front of our users (and, if it all goes wrong, the ICO), and saying: “We want to use your data for this purpose, and we believe it will benefit you at least as much as it will benefit us.”

 A new Wrinkle in Product/Market fit?

 Product/market fit traditionally looks like a significant and steady growth and retention of paying users.
 That’s not going to change.
-But what might be an interesting (and increasingly relevant) tool for product people is a kind of “data request fit”.
+But what can be an interesting tool for product people is a kind of “data request fit”.

 Assuming your new feature needs data to run (and in this day and age, it probably will), the chances are that you’ll need to jump through a few hoops to inform people of what your new feature will do, and what data you’ll need to power it.
-Now, you may not have to ask consent, but your users will absolutely have the right to object to you using their data in this new and fabulous / abhorrent way.
+Now, you may not have to ask consent, but your users absolutely have the right to object to you using their data in this new and fabulous/abhorrent way.

 Your newly data-savvy-ish users might turn out to be an invaluable source of insight into whether your new features and products create as much value for them as you’re getting paid for (and whether it’s going to turn the heads of as-yet-unconverted potential customers).